Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Datasets

-Thayer's two-dimensional model \cite{thayer1990biopsychology} focuses on energetic arousal and tense arousal as the primary dimensions of emotion.
+Russell’s model is a \textit{dimensional} model, as it consists of continuous values along multiple dimensions (valence/arousal).
+Hevner’s model, on the other hand, is \textit{categorical} as it consists of discrete emotion labels.
+Thayer’s two-dimensional model \cite{thayer1990biopsychology} focuses on energetic arousal and tense arousal as the primary dimensions of emotion.
 Thayer suggests that valence can be inferred from the combination of energetic and tense arousal levels.

-Categorical models include the Geneva Emotional Music Scales (GEMS) \cite{zentner2008emotions}.
+Other categorical models include the Geneva Emotional Music Scales (GEMS) \cite{zentner2008emotions}.
 This model was specifically designed for music-induced emotions and consists of 45 emotion tags grouped into nine categories, including amazement, solemnity, tenderness, nostalgia, calmness, power, joyful activation, tension, and sadness.

+Recently, alternative emotion frameworks grounded in psychological theory have also been explored.
+For instance, Affolter et al. \cite{affolter2024utilizing} introduced a dataset that maps listener-generated tags and playlist names to emotion labels derived from Plutchik’s psychoevolutionary model of emotions.
+Their method employs natural language processing to associate each track with an 8-dimensional vector corresponding to Plutchik’s basic emotions, offering a novel bridge between tag-based annotations and theoretical models of affect.

-The datasets listed in Table~\ref{tab:datasets} use a variety of emotion representation models, with Russell's model being the most popular dimensional representation.
-Some datasets do not use a specific emotion model, for instance, the MTG-Jamendo dataset consists of freely assigned tags by the listeners, resulting in a diverse and comprehensive set of 56 tags, spanning from `melancholic' to `upbeat'.
-A subset of this dataset is used for the `Emotion and Theme Recognition in Music' Task of MediaEval.
-In Table~\ref{tab:datasets}, the number of tags used to represent the emotions are listed in the column `Categorical'.
+The datasets listed in Table~\ref{tab:datasets} use a variety of emotion representation models, with Russell’s model being the most popular dimensional representation.
+Some datasets do not use a specific emotion model, for instance, the MTG-Jamendo dataset \cite{bogdanov2019mtg} consists of freely assigned tags by the listeners, resulting in a diverse and comprehensive set of 56 tags, spanning from melancholic' to upbeat’.
+A subset of this dataset is used for the Emotion and Theme Recognition in Music' Task of MediaEval \cite{bogdanov2019mediaeval}, which serves as a benchmark for evaluating MER systems.
+In Table~\ref{tab:datasets}, the number of tags used to represent the emotions are listed in the column ``Categorical''.

 \textbf{Static versus dynamic} Regardless of which emotion representation model is being used, we notice two fundamentally different approaches: static versus dynamic annotations.
 In a static setting, the listeners indicate the emotion for the entire song or fragment.
 In a dynamic annotation setting, the listener continuously indicates the emotion throughout the song or fragment.
 For instance, the MTG-Jamendo dataset \cite{bogdanov2019mtg} offers categorical tags for each full-length song.
 The annotation is static, but multiple tags are allowed per song.
 The MoodSwings dataset \cite{kim2008moodswings}, on the other hand, offers dynamic annotations of valence/arousal for every second of the musical fragments.
 Finally, some datasets offer both, for instance, MERP \cite{koh2022merp} provides both static GEM labels for the entire song, as well as dynamic valence/arousal ratings for every 1s of a song.